jhaslowh/UFO_Attack/README.md

 - Add Points: Use the mouse to add ground points to the ground in this mode.
 Points will be added between surrounding points.
 - Remove Points: Use the mouse to select and remove ground points.
 - Right click and drag to move camera
+- Level bounds can be moved with the blue arrows on both sides.

 **Terminal**
 2 : Toggle on/off
 Commands:
+- "help" : print out commands
 - "off" : turn off terminal
 - "restart" : restart entire game
 - "clear" : clear terminal